-Assessing your reading small groups is not an easy task.
+Assessing your reading in small groups is not an easy task.
 Love-hate is the relationship that I have when it comes time to assess.
 I love them because you gain SO much information from the data.
 Hate comes into play because it takes away from instructional time.
 Learn how to shave off tons of time, get data quicker than usual and how to use that data to tailor them to your students’ needs.

 In this 5-part blog series, I’ll give you an insider’s look at what my reading block looks like.
 My small group’s look changes every year with each group, but the basics remain the same.
 Here’s what you can look forward to in this series:

 Part 3: Assessing with Reading Small Groups (that’s this post)